*** NOW HALF-PRICE UNTIL VALENTINE'S DAY - 14TH FEB 2020 ***

 For just £20* (normally £40), Morgen will write a story using your components - see the form below - up to 2,000 words.
 It will be emailed to you (or someone you nominate - you will also receive a copy) as a pdf file, with its very own suitable picture cover, within two weeks of receipt.
-Ideal for a birthday or Christmas (or whenever!) present for yourself or someone you know who would enjoy having something written exclusively for them.
+Ideal for a birthday or special occasion present for yourself or someone you know who would enjoy having something written exclusively for them.

 *The £20 fee includes two revisions of the story if required.
 Plus if you sign up to the monthly(ish) newsletter, you get 25% off your first order!